-At the Sprano Law Firm in Fairfax, our highly experienced and skilled criminal defense attorneys know how to fight shoplifting charges in all of the Northern Virginia courts - including Fairfax, Prince William, Loudoun County, Arlington, Alexandria, and Stafford County.
+At the Sprano Law Firm in Fairfax, our experienced and highly skilled criminal defense attorneys know how to fight shoplifting charges in all of the Northern Virginia courts - including Fairfax, Prince William, Loudoun County, Arlington, Alexandria, and Stafford County.
 Caught shoplifting from the PX on a military base?
 We can help there too.
 Our attorneys also defend people charged with shoplifting in federal court.
 With more than 30 years of combined experience in Northern Virginia criminal courtrooms, we know how to spot and take advantage of every possible opportunity for defense or mitigation in shoplifting cases.
-Well respected as honesty and worthy adversaries, will put our experience, legal skill, and repuation to work to get the best possible result for your case.
+Well respected as honest and worthy adversaries, will put our experience, legal skill, and repuation to work to get the best possible result for your case.

 Defense Against Shoplifting Charges in Fairfax and Northern Virginia

 Shoplifting can either be a misdemeanor or felony.
 Misdemeanor shoplifting (called "petit larceny"), means that the value of the property that was allegedly stolen is less than $200.
 A felony shoplifting charge (called "grand larceny") is the theft of property valued at $200 or more.
 This is an extremely low threshold for a shoplifting case to be charged as a felony, but unfortunately that is the law of Virgina.
 (To learn more about the possible consequences of a felony shoplifting charge in Fairfax or Northern Virginia, click here for more a detailed discussion of felony shoplifting options.)

 Whether you have been charged with misdemeanor shoplifting or are facing a felony shoplifting charge, our experienced Northern Virginia criminal defense attorneys can help.
 We will work to see that all aspects of the case are investigated and argued aggressively when needed.
 When a dismissal of the shoplfiting chages is possible that is always our lawyers' primary objective.
 When it is not possible to get the shoplifting charge dropped or dismissed, our attorneys will shift their focus to find every way possible to minimize the consequences for you.